 Ay, so here's the run down for you, boyz:

 - BAM!
 Best use of Engrish in the biz

 - Best random use of out of nowhere swearing that I've seen in a long time.
 Where are you going to see a character nonchalantly call someone a "scumwad dick" on multiple occasions or randoming saying "Dick in pussy?", yeah that's right!
 Increase your hustle 'anime industry'

 - Yooo, that last episode though?
-Budget, babbyyyyy (Even if it was for a short time)
+Budget, babbyyyyy (Even if it was for

 - You up on your waifu game?
 This show got you, my dood